Adamb0lt/ML-Stats-with-Python/README.md

 # Machine Learning Concepts Weekly Exercises

-This repository contains weeks of exercises focused on various machine learning concepts.
+This repository contains weeks of exercises that I completed in relation to lectures and lecture code.
+They are focused on various machine learning concepts.
 Each week covers a specific topic to help you build a solid understanding of machine learning techniques.

 ## Topics Covered